Enlarged breasts in men (gynecomastia)

 With gynecomastia, tissue inside the breast glands grows.
 This can cause female-appearing breasts.

-Gynecomastia (guy-nuh-koh-MAS-tee-uh) is swelling of the breast tissue in boys or men, caused by an imbalance of the hormones estrogen and testosterone.
+Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men.
+An imbalance of the hormones estrogen and testosterone causes it.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

-- Swollen breast gland tissue
+- Swollen breast tissue.

 When to see a doctor